wonderful-panda/vue-tsx-support/README.md

 - Typesafe emit for declared events
 - @vue/composition-api support (experimental)

+## PREREQUISITE

+- Vue >= 2.6.0, < 3.0.0
+- TypeScript >= 3.8.0

+  `vue-tsx-support` does not support Vue 3 because Vue 3 has it's own JSX type checker and there are some incompatibilities with Vue 2.

+  If you want to use composition API with `vue-tsx-support`, you can use [@vue/composition-api](https://github.com/vuejs/composition-api).

 ## INSTALLATION

 1. Create Vue project with TypeScript and babel support.